LibreQoE/LibreQoS/README.md

 ## Who should use LibreQoS?

-**The target for LibreQoS is ISPs** that have a modest number of subscribers.
+**The target for LibreQoS is ISPs** that have a modest number of subscribers (<2000).
-LibreQoS runs on an inexpensive computer and handles hundreds or thousands of subscribers.
+LibreQoS runs on an inexpensive computer and handles up to thousands of subscribers.

 **Individuals** can reduce bufferbloat or latency on their home internet connections (whether or not their service provider offers an AQM solution)